schooltool-project/schooltool-book/source/courses.rst

    .. image:: images/courses-0.png

-Then, click the **Add: Course** button and fill out the form.
+Then, click the **Add: Course** link and fill out the form.
 A title is required.
 Description, the extra ID's and credits are optional:

    .. image:: images/courses-1.png